 Whereas the plain randomized search technique produces good results, it has the major disadvantage that often a lot of iterations are necessary to come up with a solution.
 For example, we found that for ten robots more than 20 iterations on average were necessary to find a solvable priority scheme.
 In this section we therefore present a technique to focus the search.
 As an example again consider the situation depicted in Figure 1.
 As already mentioned, it is impossible to find a path for robot 1 if the path of robot 3 is planned first, because the target location of robot 3 is too close to the optimal trajectory for robot 1.
 The key idea of our approach is to introduce a constraint $p_i > p_j$ between the priorities of two robots i and j, whenever the target position of robot j is too close to the initially optimal path of robot i.
 In our example we thus obtain the constraint $p_1 > p_3$ between the robots 1 and 3.
-Additionally, we get the constraint $p_2 > p_1$ , since the target location of robot 1 lies too close to the trajectory of robot 2.
+Additionally, we get the constraint $p_2 > p_1$, since the target location of robot 1 lies too close to the trajectory of robot 2.

 Although the satisfaction of the constraints does not guarantee that collision-free paths can be found for a priority scheme, orders satisfying the constraints more often have a solution than priority schemes violating constraints.
 Unfortunately, depending on the environment and the number of the robots it is possible that there is no order satisfying all constraints.
 In such a case the constraints produce a cyclic dependency.
-The key idea of our approach is to reorder only those robots that are involved in such a cycle in the constraint graph.
+The key idea of our approach is to reorder only those robots which are involved in such a cycle in the constraint graph.
 Thus, we separate all robots into two sets.
-The first group $R_1$ contains all robots that, according to the constraints, do not lie on a cycle and have a higher priority than all robots which lie on a cycle.
+The first group R_1 contains all robots that, according to the constraints, do not lie on a cycle and have a higher priority than the robot with highest priority which lies on a cycle.
 This set of robots is ordered according to the constraints and this order is not changed during the search.
-The second set, denoted as $R_2$ contains all other robots.
+The second set, denoted as R_2 contains all other robots.
+During the search only the order of the robots in the second group is changed.

-Figure 2: Independently planned paths for ten robots.
+Fig. 2.
+Independently planned paths for ten robots.